Halin's grid theorem for digraphs: Introduction

 \begin{restatable}{theorem}{thmZutherEnd} For every infinite family $(R_i)_{i \in I}$ of disjoint equivalent out-rays (in-rays) in a digraph~$D$ there exists a subdivision of the (reversed) bidirected quarter-grid $D'$ such that each vertical out-ray (in-ray) of $D'$ is equivalent to the rays in $(R_i)_{i \in I}$. \end{restatable}

 We deduce \cref{thm:zuther_end} from~\cref{thm:main}.
-Independently, Hamann and Heuer~\cite{hamann} recently proved \cref{thm:zuther_end}.\footnote{Hamann and Heuer's notion of (reversed) bidirected quarter-grid is slightly different, but their (reversed) bidirected quarter-grid is contained in a subdivision of our (reversed) bidirected quarter-grid and vice versa.} Furthermore, Zuther showed a restriction of~\cref{thm:zuther_end} to a certain class of out-rays \cite{zuther1998ends}*{Theorem 3.1}.
+Independently, Hamann and Heuer~\cite{hamann} recently proved \cref{thm:zuther_end}.\footnote{Hamann and Heuer's notion of (reversed) bidirected quarter-grid is slightly different, but their (reversed) bidirected quarter-grid is contained in a subdivision of our (reversed) bidirected quarter-grid and vice versa.} Furthermore, Zuther showed a special case of~\cref{thm:zuther_end} for strictly increasing sequences of ends that contain out-rays \cite{zuther1998ends}*{Theorem 3.1}.

 The second notion of ends in digraphs is due to B\"urger and Melcher, who define \emph{ends} of digraphs as equivalence classes of necklaces~\cite{burger2020ends}.
-A \emph{necklace} is a strongly connected subgraph $N$ for which there exists a family $(H_n)_{n \in \N}$ of finite strongly connected subgraphs such that $N = \bigcup_{n \in \N} H_n$ and $H_i \cap H_j \neq \emptyset$ holds if and only if $|i - j| \leq 1$ for any $i, j \in \N$~\cite{bowler2024connectoids}.
-Two necklaces $N_1$ and $N_2$ are \emph{equivalent} if there exist infinitely many disjoint paths in both directions and an end is \emph{thick} if it contains infinitely many disjoint necklaces~\cite{burger2020ends}.
-This notion of ends reflects canonically the strong connectivity of its host graph and in particular satisfies the direction theorem for digraphs~\cite{burger2020ends}.
+A \emph{necklace} is a strongly connected subgraph $N$ for which there exists a family $(H_n)_{n \in \N}$ of finite strongly connected subgraphs such that $N = \bigcup_{n \in \N} H_n$ and $H_i \cap H_j \neq \emptyset$ holds if and only if $|i - j| \leq 1$ for every $i, j \in \N$~\cite{bowler2024connectoids}.\footnote{B\"urger and Melcher used an equivalent definition of necklaces in~\cite{burger2020ends}.} Two necklaces $N_1$ and $N_2$ are \emph{equivalent} if there exist infinitely many disjoint directed $N_1$--$N_2$~paths and infinitely many disjoint directed $N_2$--$N_1$~paths, and an end is \emph{thick} if it contains infinitely many disjoint necklaces~\cite{burger2020ends}.
+This notion of ends reflects canonically the strong connectivity of its host digraph and in particular satisfies the direction theorem for digraphs~\cite{burger2020ends}.

-The grid-like structures witnessing this kind of thick ends are similar to the bidirected and the dominated directed quarter-grid: \emph{Bidirected necklace grids} and \emph{dominated directed necklace grids} are obtained from subdivisions of the corresponding quarter-grids by replacing the vertical rays by necklaces.
+The grid-like structures witnessing this kind of thick ends are similar to the bidirected and the cyclic quarter-grid: \emph{Bidirected necklace grids} and \emph{cyclic quarter-grids} are obtained from subdivisions of the corresponding quarter-grids by replacing the vertical rays by necklaces.
 We prove:

-\begin{restatable}{theorem}{thmNecklace} For every infinite family $\cN$ of disjoint equivalent necklaces in a digraph $D$ there exists either a bidirected necklace grid $D'$ or a dominated directed necklace grid $D'$ in $D$ such that each vertical necklace of $D'$ is an element of $\cN$. \end{restatable}
+\begin{restatable}{theorem}{thmNecklace} For every infinite family $\cN$ of disjoint equivalent necklaces in a digraph $D$ there exists either a bidirected necklace grid $D'$ or a cyclic necklace grid $D'$ in $D$ such that each vertical necklace of $D'$ is an element of $\cN$. \end{restatable}